2025 Was Not “Just Another Year”

 Looking back, a few lessons stand out:

-- Growth demands diversity — geographically, in product, in participant behaviour.
+- Growth demands diversity: geographically, by product, and by participant behaviour.

 - Operational resilience matters as much as trading performance.

-- AI and analytics won’t replace judgment, but they augment speed and responsiveness.
+- AI and analytics won’t replace judgment — but they can improve speed and responsiveness.

-And behind each lesson is a simple truth: **Markets don’t respond to what people expect — they respond to how systems behave and how people adapt.**
+And behind all of it is a simple truth: markets don’t respond to what people expect — they respond to how systems behave, and how teams adapt.

 A Look Ahead to 2026 — Prediction, Not Prophecy